AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/grant-access.md

 * How to add a front-end developer as a user.
 * How to grant the required roles to the front-end developer.

-Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Retrieve Git Repository Access Information,](retrieve-access.md), which switches perspective exclusively to the front-end developer and explains how the front-end developer users Cloud Manager to access git repository information.
+Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Retrieve Git Repository Access Information,](retrieve-access.md) which switches perspective exclusively to the front-end developer and explains how the front-end developer users Cloud Manager to access git repository information.

 ## Additional Resources {#additional-resources}

 While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Retrieve Front-End Developer Credentials,](retrieve-access.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

-* [Onboarding Journey](/help/journey-onboarding/home.md) - This guide serves as your starting point to ensure your teams are setup and have access to AEM as a Cloud Service.
+* [Onboarding Journey](/help/journey-onboarding/home.md) - This guide serves as your starting point to ensure that your teams are set up and have access to AEM as a Cloud Service.